CSCfi/fairdata-metax/docs/source/end_users.rst

     headers = { 'Authorization': 'Bearer eyJraWQiOiJ.0ZXN0a2V5I.iwiYWxnIjoi' }

-    # retrieve a file by its identifier. using the /files api, its possible to only retrieve metadata
+    # retrieve a file by its identifier. using the /rest/files API, its possible to only retrieve metadata
     # of files where you are a member the file's project.
     response = requests.get('https://metax-test.csc.fi/rest/files/abc123def', headers=headers)